Part of the Revenue Operations series

 With the health score live, build a weekly at-risk review.
 Every Monday, pull every account in "yellow" or "red."
 Assign a CS rep to call each one within 48 hours.
 The call script is simple: "I noticed your team's usage dropped this month.
 How is your experience going?
 What can we fix this week?"

 This isn't a save call.
 It's a diagnostic call.
 Some customers are fine and just had a slow week.
 Others have real issues that need escalation.
-The goal is catching problems 30-45 days before they become cancellations.
-At the $30M company, the at-risk outreach saved 14 accounts worth $620K ARR in the first two months.
+The goal is catching problems weeks before cancellation, when fixes still land.

 Get the Growth Diagnostic Framework